-Page titles are one of the most important elements of on-page optimization, so the intitle: search operator will be fundamental for a lot of the tactics we’ll talk about below in this post.
+Web page titles are one of the most important elements of on-page optimization, so the intitle: search operator will be fundamental for a lot of the tactics we’ll talk about below in this post.

 inanchor: and allinanchor:

-The inanchor: and allinanchor: operators will return results that have links pointing to them with a specific term.
+The inanchor: and allinanchor: operators will return results that have links pointing to them with a specific search term.

 So, if we use this one allinanchor:“dog costumes”, Google will show us a bunch of pages that have OTHER pages linking to them using “dog costumes” as anchor text.

 At first, you might think this is a super-specific use-case of google search operators cheat sheet—however, anchor text is super important for link building, so you’ll find yourself using these search operators a lot more than you think.

 inurl: and allinurl:

 inurl: and allinurl: help you just find web pages that include a specific keyword in the URL.